Tripwire/octagon/README.md

 }
 ```

-You can interact with Octagon components on our [Interactive Styleguide](https://tripwire.github.io/octagon/).
-You can also [launch this locally](#starting-the-environment), which will be especially valuable if you want to develop new components.
-Built on [Styleguidist](https://github.com/styleguidist/react-styleguidist).
+you can interact with octagon components on our [interactive styleguide](https://tripwire.github.io/octagon/). you can also [launch this locally](#starting-the-environment), which will be especially valuable if you want to develop new components. built on [Styleguidist](https://github.com/styleguidist/react-styleguidist).

-### React Component API Distribution
+### react component api distribution

-**Useful** if you've `npm link`ed your front-end project with `octagon` and want to iterate on components without suffering the build/publish lifecycle for `octagon`.
-You must run `npm run build` to get a fresh set of react components!
+**useful** if you've `npm link`ed your front-end project with `octagon` and want to iterate on components without suffering the build/publish lifecycle for `octagon`.  you must run `npm run build` to get a fresh set of react components!

-## Development (adding components)
+## development (adding components)

-### Starting the environment
+### starting the environment
-- Run `npm start`
+- run `npm start`
-- Open the URL (probably `localhost:6060`) to play w/ components as you develop them
+- open the URL (probably `localhost:6060`) to play w/ components as you develop them

-This will launch the Styleguide.
-All of you changes to files are hot-reloaded.
-If you want to ship a production version your will need to test and build Octagon.
+this will launch the Styleguide. all of you changes to files are hot-reloaded. if you want to ship a production version your will need to test and build octagon.

-### Production Build
+### production build

-- **Build Octagon** `npm build`
+- **build octagon** `npm build`
 -- this will create the lib bundle which will contain production build
-- **Build Styleguide** 'npm run styleguide:build'
+- **build styleguide** 'npm run styleguide:build'
 -- this will create the Styleguide to be used for testing
-- **Test Octagon** `npm test`
+- **test octagon** `npm test`
--- tests will likely initially fail if you have created a new component or updated a component.
-This is because we using [Snapjerk](https://www.npmjs.com/package/snapjerk) image-diffing software.
+-- tests will likely initially fail if you have created a new component or updated a component. this is because we using [Snapjerk](https://www.npmjs.com/package/snapjerk) image-diffing software.
 -- if you approve of the changes Snapjerk displaysyou need to update the refset:
 --- new images: set WEBJERK_ALLOW_NEW_IMAGES=1 in your env
 --- new changed images: set WEBJERK_APPROVE_CHANGES=1 in your env
 --- removed images: simplying remove the images from your reference set

-### Building Components
+### building components

-#### React-based Functional Stateless Components
+#### react-based functional stateless components
-We are using React-Redux for Octagon Components.
-Octagon Components are considered View-Layer components and should generally be Functional Stateless Components (with exceptions for ephemeral state needed for internal component functioning, see [ADR002](https://github.com/Tripwire/octagon/blob/master/doc/architecture/decisions/0002-components-shall-be-stateless-by-default.md)).
+octagon components are considered view-layer components and should generally be functional stateless components (see [ADR002](https://github.com/Tripwire/octagon/blob/master/doc/architecture/decisions/0002-components-shall-be-stateless-by-default.md)).
 - How to handle state is decided by the app (e.g. dealing with page number errors or and actual page number)
 - Positioning of the component will be decided by the app (e.g. 4px padding on the right and left)